cucumber/docs/content/docs/cucumber/state.md

 compile group: 'io.cucumber', name: 'cucumber-spring', version: '{{% version "cucumberjvm" %}}'
 ```

 There is no documentation yet, but the code is on [GitHub](https://github.com/cucumber/cucumber-jvm/tree/main/spring).

-A word of caution: Be aware that a single spring application context is used by all scenarios and so care must be taken to avoid a situation where the execution of one scenario might interfere with the execution of another concurrent scenario due to state held by objects in the spring application context.
+Particular attention should be paid to the discussion on the use of the `io.cucumber.spring.ScenarioScope` annotation to ensure that state beans do not persist across scenarios and so do not leak state.

 {{% /block %}}